presicion25/Azure-Cloud-SOC/README.md

   ## Conclusion

   In this project I constructed a honeynet in Microsoft Azure with log sources that were integrated into a log analytics workspace.
 I also deployed Azure Sentinel in order to trigger alerts and incidents based on the log data from the log analytics workspace.
-There were metrics measured 24 hours after the creation all resources and then 24 hours after implementing security controls.
+There were metrics measured 24 hours after the creation all insecure resources and then 24 hours after implementing security controls.
 As seen in the metric data tables there was a dramatic drop in incidents because security controls were put in place which illustrates their effectiveness.

  Please note: This project was done in a controlled environment so results will vary based on applied situation.